ciscocmsdevnet/cms-outlook-add-in/README.md

 ## Disclaimer:

-* PLEASE DO NOT USE ADD-IN WHEN YOUR CMS CLUSTER IS BUSY SERVING MEETINGS WHEN TESTING
+* PLEASE DO NOT SCALE TEST THIS ADD-IN WHEN YOUR CMS CLUSTER IS BUSY SERVING MEETINGS
 * DO NOT DEPLOY THIS MIDDLEWARE IN DMZ, AS WE HAVE NOT EVALUATED ANY SECURITY REQUIREMENT FOR THIS SOLUTION.
 * NO CISCO TAC SUPPORT WILL BE PROVIDED FOR THIS ADD-IN.
 PLEASE REACH OUT TO `cmsdevelopers@cisco.com` IF YOU INTEND TO DEPLOY IN CERTAIN RESTRICTED ENVIRONMENT.
 * DOCKER IMAGES CAN BE PROVIDED IF YOU HAVE AIRGAP NETWORK AND CANNOT CREATE IMAGES.
 PLEASE REACH OUT TO `cmsdevelopers@cisco.com`.
 THESE IMAGES WILL BE VERIFIED AGAINST DOCKER-SCAN-PLUGIN AVAILABLE FROM DOCKER HUB.
 THEY WILL NOT BE CISCO APPROVED DOCKER IMAGES.
 * PLEASE DO NOT ATTEMPT TO TRY THIS ON ANY PRODUCTION SYSTEM, UNTIL YOU HAVE DONE EXTENSIVE TESTING YOURSELF (_trust your testing_)
 * YOU DO NOT NEED ANY ADDITIONAL LICENSES TO MAKE THIS ADD-IN WORK WITH CMS.
-WE USE CMS PMP AND SMP LICENSE FOR CREATING SPACES
+WE USE CMS `pmp` AND `smp` LICENSE FOR CREATING SPACES

 ## Solution Highlights: